Pusty/pqc/docs/src/bgv.md

 {{#include ../svg/bgv/overview.svg}}

-Notable is that the key generation, encryption and decryption can be expressed very similar to Kyper.CPAPKE.
+Notable is that the key generation, encryption, and decryption can be expressed very similarly to Kyper.CPAPKE.
-Differences are that for Kyber \\( N = 2 \\) (which does not fullfil the requirement of the BGV scheme) and \\( p = 2 \\), also the encoding and decoding of the plaintext in relation to the errors differs between the schemes.
+The difference is that for Kyber \\( N = 2 \\) (which does not fulfill the requirement of the BGV scheme) and \\( p = 2 \\), also the encoding and decoding of the plaintext in relation to the errors differs between the schemes.

 For the decryption to work the noise and plaintext space are not allowed to overlap which happens when the noise overflows over \\( q \\).

-From a bit perspective this graphic (adapted from [here](https://www.inferati.com/blog/fhe-schemes-bgv)) demonstrates the layout for the plaintext encoding chosen here:
+From a bit-perspective this graphic (adapted from [here](https://www.inferati.com/blog/fhe-schemes-bgv)) demonstrates the layout for the plaintext encoding chosen here:

 {{#include ../svg/bgv/bgv-noise-budget.svg}}

-In this scheme the noise grows additively with each addition operation (as shown below) and multiplicative with each multiplication (and so exponential with each layer).
+In this scheme, the noise grows additively with each addition operation (as shown below) and multiplicative with each multiplication (and so exponential with each layer).

 {{#include ../svg/bgv/bgv-addition.svg}}